mitranim/wordplay/readme.md

 singnal (one signal, or a broadcast of someone singing) © M

-"built to blast" © M
+built to blast © M

-teamplate (exemplary team, a template for others?) © M
+teamplate (exemplary team, a template for others; shared with / worked on by the whole team, courtesy of atrocious Kiwi accent) © M

 raidear (dear raidmate) © M